Everything You Need to Know About the Hunterdon Beer Trail

 1320 US Hwy 22, Lebanon, New Jersey 08833

-A small craft brewery in the middle of Hunterdon County, Sunken Silo opened two years ago, on Route 22 West in Lebanon, NJ.
+A small craft brewery in the middle of Hunterdon County, Sunken Silo is on Route 22 West in Lebanon, NJ.
 Inside, the brewery is clean and modern, with soaring ceilings and an open airy feel.
-Under a big tent, the beer garden is over 2,000 square feet, and wind protection and heaters make it a year-round destination.
+The beer garden is under a big tent and is over 2,000 square feet.
+It has wind protection and heaters make it a year-round destination.
 Local music compliments the scene, check the website for schedules.

 Brews: Serving a broad selection of approachable beers in a variety of styles, the beer menu is conveniently organized into “Hop Forward,” “Not Hop Forward,” and “Jazzy, Spicy, Tart, Funky.”
 Customer favorites include Bearded Flannel Cat, a New England style IPA, and Wystouti an American nitro stout.
 A brewer’s favorite is Deemed Essential, a pilsner.